hankbao/libreboot/docs/misc/index.md

 Start powertop automatically at boot time {#debian_powertop_autostart}
 -----------------------------------------

-Included with libreboot is a script called \'powertop.debian\'.
+Included with libreboot is a script called 'powertop.debian'.
 Run this as root and it will setup powertop to run with \--auto-tune at boot time.
 Load the file in your text editor to see how it does that.